'Nun' of your business #MakeNHMOurs' Blog #2

 However, we simply can’t allow this diabolical situation to sleepwalk us into a deal that we could struggle to extricate ourselves from in the future.
 We have to get this right and the alarm bells that are ringing can’t be ignored.
 Here’s my four reasons why I think #DonnellysDeal has to be abandoned straight away before more time is lost.
 First some context.

-The current debacle began nearly a decade ago when the decision was make to relocate the National Maternity Hospital (NMH) and involves a dispute about governance between the NMH and St Vincent’s Healthcare Group.
+The current debacle began nearly a decade ago when the decision was made to relocate the National Maternity Hospital (NMH) and involves a dispute about governance between the NMH and St Vincent’s Healthcare Group.
 Kieran Mulvey, former chair of the Workplace Relations Commission mediated between the two and helped thrash out an agreement where sole ownership of the new NMH would reside with St Vincent’s Healthcare Group (SVHG).
 One of the most surprising things about all of this is that Simon Harris, Minister for Health at the time, somehow convinced himself that people wouldn’t bat an eyelid about the fact that the majority shareholders of SVHG were the Sisters of Charity; one of four religious orders who incarcerated thousands of women in Magdelene Laundries throughout the 1900s.
 Although the government have apologised to survivors and have initiated a redress scheme, none of the religious orders involved have contributed to this.

 A number of parallel protests immediately began.
 Denise Kiernan set up an online petition which gathered over 100,000 signatures and there were street demonstrations mostly organised under the umbrella of the ‘Campaign Against Church Ownership of Women's Healthcare’.
 The campaign involved the groups Parents for Choice, Midwives for Choice, The National Women’s Council, and others, all of who were actively pursuing repeal of the eighth amendment at the time.